arselzer/Citation.js/README.md

 We *need* a open-source framework to gather citation data and compete with commercial services.

+## Weaknesses

+# Organizations

+Citation.js has a list of domain names mapping to the names of the organization owning them.
+If a domain is not in the list, the organization will not show up.

+I hope to solve this problem by crawling lists of organizations.
+In the meantime they will have to be added manually to the file (organizations.json).

+Not including the organization does not invalidate the citation.
+It may (or may not) just make it more convenient.

+# Publishing dates

+Grabbing the publishing date of an article is not yet supported on any site.
+I will soon implement it on the biggest sites (and blogging frameworks), but it will never work on all sites.

+The publishing date is mandatory by definition, but it is not possibly to provide it on every site.
+Every user of other sites
+has invalid sources should the rule apply and no publishing date is found, but I believe it is insensible to judge a source based on a missing date.

+It may be possible to approximate the date of publication by searching the google archive.

+# Authors

+It is always attempted to get the contents of the standard meta tags, but getting the name of the author will also never work everywhere.

 ## Library

 Set the site, which to cite.